-In my personal life, that can be fixing a broken tool; making an old car or motorcycle work better; or, cleaning something filthy and marveling at its cleanliness afterward.
+In my personal life, that can be fixing a broken tool; making an old car or motorcycle work better, providing tire services; or, cleaning something filthy and marveling at its cleanliness afterward.
 For the most part, my focus on leaving things better than I found them leans toward functionality.

 I’m drawn to the mechanics, figuring out how things work, more strongly than pure aesthetics.
 If you know me, you know in periods of stress cleaning things often makes me feel better, but it’s somewhat secondary.

 Perhaps a flaw, is that I do not tend to self-promote my efforts enough.
 Like the quiet auto mechanic, listening, studying, then fixing, it is simply what I enjoy doing.
 It doesn’t mean I need to climb a bandstand and tell the world about it.